-New IR35 rules or the 'off-payroll working rules’ are going to be introduced in April 2021 in the United Kingdom — a legislation to make the contract workers pay the right amount of income tax and national insurance.
+New IR35 rules or the 'off-payroll working rules will be introduced in April 2021 in the United Kingdom — legislation to make the contract workers pay the right amount of income tax and national insurance.

 This 'anti-avoidance tax legislation' was first introduced in 2000 by HM Revenue & Customs (HMRC); later reformed and planned to extend to the private sector from April 2020.
 Due to the Coronavirus outbreak, the enforcement of the new rules was pushed to April 2021.

 There is multiple misinformation around IR35 and how it works.
-Let's decode and understand IR35, who all come under this legislation, and how to implement the changed rules.
+Let's decode and understand IR35, which all come under this legislation, and implement the changed rules.

-'Intermediaries Legislation’, popularly known as IR35 is a set of tax laws applicable on contractors who work for a client through their own intermediary.
+'Intermediaries Legislation, popularly known as IR35, is a set of tax laws applicable to contractors who work for clients through their intermediary.

-But there are exemptions — IR35 will not be applied to someone who is a genuine independent contractor, freelancer, or a consultant, having their own business.
-To clarify your status and identify whether you fall into this new Off-Payroll rules, you must understand how the legislation works, apply best practices to remove the risks of getting caught by the finance act and have a defence prepared in case of an investigation by HMRC.
+But there are exemptions — IR35 will not be applied to someone who is a genuine independent contractor, freelancer, or consultant, having their own business.
+To clarify your status and identify whether you fall into this new Off-Payroll rules, you must understand how the legislation works, apply best practices to remove the risks of getting caught by the finance act, and have a defense prepared in case of an investigation by HMRC.

-The off-payroll working rules will be applicable for the contractors using intermediary services but would be employees, if they provide their services directly to a company.
+The off-payroll working rules will be applicable for the contractors using intermediary services but would-be employees to provide their services directly to a company.
 Here the intermediary could be a private limited company, a personal service company (PSC), a partnership, or another individual.